Venugopal K.R.

-Venugopal Kuppanna Rajuk known as Venugopal K. R. (VKR) was born in Vannikula/Agnikula Kshatriya Family on 26th March 1956 in Bangalore.
-His father, Muniswamappa Kuppanna, a farmer worked in Indian Telephone Industries Bangalore, mother Narayanappa Muniyamma was a home maker.
-He was former Vice-Chancellor of Bangalore University, Principal of University Visvesvaraya College of Engineering (UVCE), He was also the Chairman, Department of Electronics and Communication, Computer Science Engineering and Information Science Engineering in University Visvesvaraya College of Engineering (UVCE).
+Venugopal Kuppanna Rajuk known as Venugopal K. R. (VKR) was former Vice-Chancellor of Bangalore University, Principal of University Visvesvaraya College of Engineering (UVCE).
+He was also the chairman, Department of Electronics and Communication, Computer Science Engineering and Information Science Engineering in University Visvesvaraya College of Engineering (UVCE).
 He has served UVCE as well as Bangalore University for the last five decades.

 UVCE has been affiliated to Bangalore University since 1964.
 Dr. Venugopal K R was the Special Officer to the Government of Karnataka for Trifurcating Bangalore University.
 He submitted the report on 26 March 2015 for restructuring Bangalore University into Bangalore University, Bengaluru City University and Bengaluru North University and UVCE to be carved out as Center of Excellence on the model of Indian Institute of Technology.
 UVCE was granted autonomy by a bill tabled in Karnataka assembly and now UVCE is an autonomous institution with effect from 25 March 2022.